Atlassian’s FedRAMP Certification: What’s the Big Deal?

 • Atlassian has plans for FedRAMP High and DoD IL5 certifications

-Essentially FedRAMP (Federal Risk and Authorization Management Program) is a U.S. government program that sets security standards for cloud service providers.
-The program is designed to ensure that cloud services are secure enough to handle federal data and comply with government regulations.
-There are three levels of FedRAMP authorization: Low, Moderate, and High, depending on the sensitivity of the data the service will handle.
+Essentially, FedRAMP (Federal Risk and Authorization Management Program) is a U.S. government program that sets security standards for cloud service providers.
+If a SaaS product wants to be used by federal agencies, it usually needs to go through this process.
+There are three levels of FedRAMP authorization: Low, Moderate, and High, depending on the sensitivity of the data the service is expected to handle.

 What’s Next?

-This is definitely a great first step, but it’s just the beginning.
-The company has already announced plans to pursue FedRAMP High certification, which would make its Cloud offerings suitable for even more sensitive government data.
-FedRAMP High is required for handling classified or critical data, such as law enforcement or healthcare information.
+This is a great first step, but it’s not the end of the road.
+Atlassian has already announced plans to pursue FedRAMP High, which would make its Cloud offerings viable for more sensitive government workloads.
+That matters for agencies and contractors that need stronger controls than Moderate provides.

-Atlassian has also expressed interest in obtaining DoD IL5 certification, which is needed for Department of Defense applications.
-DoD IL5 certification is particularly important for defense contractors and other entities working with the Department of Defense.
-But, much like FedRAMP High, this is a complicated and rigorous process that could take years to complete.
-But it’s not surprising, it makes sense if they’re trying to get everyone onto Cloud, which has been their obvious business goal for some time now.
+Atlassian has also expressed interest in DoD IL5, which matters for Department of Defense work and the contractors supporting it.
+Much like FedRAMP High, that is a complicated process that could take years.
+But it’s not surprising.
+If Atlassian is trying to get everyone onto Cloud, which has been their obvious business goal for some time now, they need a credible path for the public sector too.